Miniconda

 Miniconda is a minimal installer for conda, and our recommendation if you need to use Conda due to the smaller overhead compared to Anaconda as well as not including many superfluous packages.
 Miniconda can be installed in any directory you have write access to.

-The easiest way to install Miniconda is to download the latest version from the Miniconda repository and running the script.
+The easiest way to install Mamba is to followed the Miniforge3 instructions.

 On Chinook you can do so with these instructions